 An Ask-Me-Anything (AMA) agent is an application that responds to internal business questions by selecting the right tools and data sources behind the scenes.
 In this article, we show how we built one in KNIME.
-You can type questions into a chat interface, and the agent retrieves and structures answers by pulling data from multiple internal systems.
+With the use of the Agent Chat View node, you can type questions into a chat interface, and the agent retrieves and structures answers by pulling data from multiple internal systems.

 For example, you might ask: Do we have customers in Prague?
 What’s our history with Acme Corporation?
 Which customers have attended more than three webinars?